 A WMS map service with shadow relief images has been created to visualise detailed bathymetric conditions of seabed features (see the illustration below).
 Map services have also been created which include a summary of general bathymetric conditions in Norwegian waters, as well as access to available bathymetric data administered by the Norwegian Mapping Authority Hydrographic Service.
 Most WMS services are open and can therefore be freely used in other applications and GIS tools.
 See the overview of the Norwegian Mapping Authority's open display services at geonorge.no.

 Further information about products and distribution can be found under the following menu on the Norwegian language site www.mareano.no: Datanedlasting > Statens kartverk Sjø (in Norwegian).

 All products and services are available for download and use through the “Norway Digital” initiative, in accordance with MAREANO’s data policy.
 Access to the map services is also available by way of mareano.no and geonorge.no.

 MAREANO standard for bathymetric mapping

-See the technical specification for bathymetric mapping in MAREANO.
-Operators who are to carry out bathymetric mapping for MAREANO must comply with this specification which is also known as “the MAREANO standard for bathymetric mapping”.
-If you have any questions about, or comments on, the specification, contact Arne E. Ofstad or Hanne Hodnesdal at the Norwegian Mapping Authority Hydrographic Service.
+Operators who are to carry out bathymetric mapping for MAREANO must comply with the technical specification for bathymetric mapping in MAREANO, also known as “the MAREANO standard for bathymetric mapping”.